What You Need to Know About Storage and Distribution Manager

 - Service Delivery Manager

-In 2016, there was an estimated number of 115,500 jobs in the United States for Storage and Distribution Manager.
+In the United States, there were 115,500 jobs for Storage and Distribution Manager in 2016.
 New jobs are being produced at a rate of 6.8% which is above the national average.
 The Bureau of Labor Statistics predicts 7,800 new jobs for Storage and Distribution Manager by 2026.
-The BLS estimates 9,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 9,700 job openings in this field each year.

 The states with the most job growth for Storage & Distribution Manager are Utah, Nevada, and South Carolina.
 Watch out if you plan on working in Maine, Alaska, or District of Columbia.
 These states have the worst job growth for this type of profession.